JZJisawesome/ece250-testcases/README.md

 Looking good, I think I'm set to go!

 To begin, let's check your tarball's file name and path...
 Excellent!
-Based on the name of the tarball, jzjekel_p1.tar.gz, I've deduced the following:
+Based on the name of the tarball, example_p1.tar.gz, I've deduced the following:
-Your UWID is: jzjekel
+Your UWID is: example
 Your tarball is for: Project 1
 [...]
 ```